alpha-bytes/zs50-content/lectures/week4.md

 Most every programming language has a standard library - a bundle of functionality that comes with the language for performing common logic.
 C has [libc](https://en.wikipedia.org/wiki/C_standard_library); the [Python Standard Library](https://docs.python.org/3/library/) is called just that, as is [Java's](https://docs.oracle.com/javase/7/docs/api/index.html); Javascript has a relatively small [library](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) but there is a [TC39 Proposal](https://github.com/tc39/proposal-javascript-standard-library) to expand it (see *https://github.com/stdlib-js/stdlib*).

 Apex is no different, and its standard library is documented under the [Apex Language Reference](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_reference.htm) heading in the Apex Developer Guide.
-A couple things to note here:
+A few things to note here:

 1. Classes are organized into logical `namespaces` based on what they do.
 You can think of a namespace like a folder on your computer, where the classes it contains are the individual files in that folder.
 2. In some cases, if there is a naming conflict between a class in one namespace and the class in another, you'll need to write your code to reference the "fully qualified" class name (e.g. *\<namespace\>.\<className\>*), but this doesn't come up all that often.
+3. *Technically*, we don't know if it's a library, per se, or rather that all of the classes are built into the language itself.
+The namespacing seems to indicate it's a library, but for our purposes it doesn't much matter.
+We can reference any of the classes available to us directly in our code.

 Let's take a look at some of the common namespaces and classes you'll use in your daily life as a Salesforce developer.